CQRS Pattern Using MediatR In - C#

 • The write model is used for processing commands (writes).

-MediatR the library provides all the characteristics of the CQRS design, so let's start implementing this in our .net core application
+The MediatR library provides all the characteristics of the CQRS design, so let’s start implementing this in our .NET Core application.

 How to implement MediatR in .NET Core application

-Install Mediatr package from NuGet
+Install MediatR package from NuGet

 dotnet add package MediatR